5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 > [!IMPORTANT]
 >
 > With the release of `RestrictEvents.kext` 1.1.3, adding the Kernel Patches to the config is no longer required since the kext applies to the macOS installation environment as well now.
 So, if your config still contains the Kernel Patches disable them!
+Prior to the release of `RestrictEvents.kext`, the kernel patches had negative effects on Bluetooth because enabling the VMM Board-ID skipped the loading of BT firmware (&rarr; See "Previous Method" section for details).
+This has been resolved now.

 ## System Requirements
-**Minimum macOS**: Big Sur 11.3 or newer (Darwin Kernel 20.4+)</br>
+**Minimum macOS**: Big Sur 11.3 or newer (Darwin Kernel 20.4+ is **mandatory**!</br>
 **Intel CPU families**:

 - 1st Gen Intel Core CPUs (req.
 SurPlus Kernel Patches)